cdmandrews/cdmandrews.github.io/3301/weekly/week-01-notes.md

 **Workplace writing.** The focus for this particular TPW course is not necessarily a career as a technical writer but instead [an introduction to the kinds of writing skills you need in practically any professional job](https://medium.com/@kesiparker/business-writing-vs-technical-writing-3389b5648c50).
 No matter what sort of professional work you do, you're likely to do lots of writing, and much of it will be technical in nature.
 The more you know about some basic tech. writing skills, the better job of writing you're likely to do.
 [And that will be good for the projects you work on, for the organizations you work in, the society you live in, and most definitely good for you and your career](https://www.forbes.com/sites/gretasolomon/2018/08/09/why-mastering-writing-skills-can-help-future-proof-your-career).

 **The meaning of "technical."** Technical communication-—or technical writing, as the course is often called—-is not just writing about a specific technical topic such as computers, but about any technical topic.
 The term "technical" refers to knowledge that is not widespread: knowledge that is the territory of experts or specialists.
 Whatever your major is, you are developing an expertise in concepts and processes and content knowledge: you are becoming a specialist in a particular technical area.
 And whenever you try to write or say anything about your field or your domain or out of your expertise, you are engaged in technical communication.
-This is not just limited to the world of work--grandma's carne guisada recipe is technical communication, too.
+This is not limited to the world of work, though--my grandma's carne guisada recipe is technical communication, too.

 **Audience is often at the center.** Another key part of the definition of technical communication is the audience.
 For the first few weeks of the course, we're going to talk about a lot of concepts, but the thing that we'll really circle back to every time is _audience_.
 Technical communication is **transactional**: it is a "purposeful transaction between sender and receiver that provides specific information for practical and specific purposes and is usually geared towards the needs of a specific audience" ([TWE Ch 1](https://pressbooks.bccampus.ca/technicalwriting/part/techcomm/)).
 Because of this transactional nature, professional and technical writers must adapt information to their audiences' needs, level of understanding, and background.